Jarrod Berry: Junior career

-Berry was born and raised in Horsham, Victoria along with his younger brother, Tom Berry, who is also Jarrod's teammate at the Brisbane Lions.
+Berry was born and raised in Horsham, Victoria along with his younger brother, Tom Berry, who was previously Jarrod's teammate at the Brisbane Lions.
 Jarrod was a standout junior, playing local football with the Horsham Saints and with the North Ballarat Rebels in the then, TAC cup.
 He was a standout bottom age player in the TAC cup, winning All-Australian and team of the year honours in 2015.
 He was highly touted as a possible number 1 draft pick for the 2016 season, although injuries and inconsistent form hampered his top age year.
 He captained Vic Country at the AFL Under 18 Championships in 2016, and he further improved his draft stock at the draft combine, winning both the 3 km time trial and the beep test, showing his competitiveness and endurance.
 He was eventually selected at pick 17 in the 2016 AFL draft alongside his best mate, Hugh McCluggage.

+AFL career

+Berry was part of the Brisbane Lions' 2024 premiership-winning team, registering 20 disposals and a goal in a dominant 60-point win.

 Statistics

-Updated to the end of the 2022 season.
+Updated to the end of the 2024 season.